rhaeguard/advent-of-code-2023/README.md

-# AoC 2023
+# Advent of Code 2023
-My Advent of Code solutions
+My Advent of Code solutions using C